This post may contain affiliate links. Read my disclosure policy.

 Homemade Gluten Free 4th of July Cupcakes

-Years ago, my friend Serene made these Rocket Pop Cupcakes.
-Based on the classic red, white, and blue popsicle, not only do they have the festive colors of that nostalgic treat, but they also were infused with the flavors, too.
+Based on the classic red, white, and blue Rocket Pop popsicles, not only do they have the festive colors of that nostalgic treat, but they are exploding with the same flavors, too.

 The cupcakes have a hint of lemon, just like that overall sweet and tart citrusy flavor in the ice pops.
 But the real fun is in the frosting.
-The red is flavored with cherry, the white is the classic lemon, and the blue is none other than blue raspberry (thanks to the help of a box of Jello).
+The red has cherry flavor, the white is the classic lemon, and the blue is none other than blue raspberry (thanks to the help of a box of Jello).
 Take a bite and you’ll be brought back to buying a frozen treat from the ice cream truck!

 For the lemon cupcakes